IMPORTANT SAFETY INFORMATION about RINVOQ® (upadacitinib)

 - - Swelling

-- - Sudden unexplained chest pain
+- - Sudden unexplained chest or upper back pain

 - Tell your HCP right away if you have a fever or stomach-area pain that does not go away, and a change in your bowel habits.